 The decision was made, I would drop back to part time work, full time Border Collies/Horses and of course mother.
 Then I could take my love and passion to a new level and here is where Duszah Border Collies arose.

-Arajoel Border Collies were a stud I had not thought about initially, so when i stumbled across them on the internet the light bulb ignited.
 Thea knew me from when I was a child and knew of my love for all animals as I used to help or pester her with rescuing and pound duties.
 I knew she had some of the most beautiful Border Collies when I was growing up.
-Thea agreed on the future sale of a chocolate boy BUT he would have to be in every way perfect.
+Thea agreed on the future sale of a chocolate boy.

 3yrs later Copper arrived.
 Good things come to those who wait.
 I said no to many puppies before Copper, I waited on him.
 I liked the parents and grandparents and hoped he would be something special.
-So many things I liked and wanted - Big broad head, perfect ear set, massive lion mane, good bone, great conformation, the list was endless so just to mention a few and a nature to melt you right to the core.
-He was/is everything we dreamed of.
+So many things I liked and wanted - Big broad head, massive lion mane, good bone, great conformation, the list was endless and a nature to melt you right to the core.
 We genetically tested Copper for CEA, CL & TNS and all results came back negative/clear of mutations.
 It was meant to be.
-He was our perfect boy we had wished for.
+He was our boy we had wished for.

 We are so very grateful for our foundation border collies.
-Thanks goes to Wanda at Jordyalan, Thea at Arajoel, Jess from Jezmic, Maxine from Heidesa Kennels NZL.
+Thanks goes to Wanda, Thea, & Maxine from Heidesa Kennels NZL.

 As we added to our fury family we always considered to only do this if the family members before were all still getting their much needed attention as we believed it wasn't fair on them to miss out to make room for another.